2m2data/2m2data.github.io/index.md

 ## What We Do

-- Operate and manage digital properties as long-term assets
+- We operate and manage digital properties as long-term assets
-- Build internal analytics and automation to support operations
+- We build internal analytics and automation to support operations
-- Maintain web infrastructure and data workflows
+- We maintain web infrastructure and data workflows
-- Evaluate and develop new digital opportunities
+- We evaluate and develop new digital opportunities

 ### Mailing Address